Fire blocks route for dozens in Glacier National Park chalet

 Share via Email

-HELENA, Mont. — A wildfire has cut off the return route of dozens of hikers staying in a Glacier National Park backcountry chalet.
+HELENA, Mont. — A wildfire has cut off the return route for dozens of people staying in a Glacier National Park backcountry chalet, leaving them the choice of remaining until rangers tell them it's safe or hiking out along a longer and more difficult trail, park officials said Friday.

-Park spokeswoman Lauren Alley said Friday the 40 or 50 people at Sperry Chalet can either remain in place or hike out along a trail that is more than twice as long and leads to the opposite end of the park.
+Park rangers also planned to lead out 39 other hikers who were staying in backcountry campsites near fires that broke out after a passing lightning storm on Thursday, Glacier spokeswoman Lauren Alley said.

-The stone chalet built more than a century ago is a top attraction in one of the busiest areas of the Montana park.
-It is often booked months in advance, despite its main access being a steep trail nearly 7 miles (11
+It's peak tourist season at the Montana park, and the stone chalet built more than a century ago is a top attraction in one of the busiest parts of Glacier.
+There are typically between 40 and 50 guests and 10 staff members at the chalet each night, with most visitors arriving by foot or horse along a steep trail nearly 7 miles (11

-Several fires broke out after a lightning storm Thursday.
-Rangers are guiding out campers from five other backcountry campsites, in addition to the chalet.
+A lightning strike ignited a fire in the forest somewhere between the lodge and the chalet.
+Neither structure is threatened, but park officials determined that it was unsafe for those at the chalet to return by the same trail Friday.

+Thirty-nine of the 42 guests staying at the Sperry Chalet decided to hike out and three stayed behind, said Suzie Menke, the office manager of Belton Chalets Inc., which runs the chalet.